Navigation

 Calculating Monthly Costs

-Since mortgage interest is compounded differently, your payments will not be the same as they would for the same loan terms in the United States.
-In most cases, you will actually pay slightly less due to interest compounding only twice annually.
+Since mortgage interest is compounded differently, payments would not be the same as they would for the same loan terms in the United States.
+In most cases, you would actually pay slightly less due to interest compounding only twice annually.

 By using the above calculator, you can determine your financial obligations for buying a home in Canada so that you can make the right financial plan to meet your personal investing goals.